Merging relationships within PrecisionLender is quick and easy.

 Yes, Lender A can merge these relationships because he owns the "disappearing" Relationship 123 and his ownership of Relationship 456 gives him the right to Save the surviving relationship.

 Example 2: User A can view Relationship 123, and wants to merge it into Relationship 456, which they can also view.
 The relationships are owned by two different lenders within the region.
-User A's profile does not give them permission to Delete relationships, but does grant permission to Create and Own and View All on relationships.
+User A's profile does not give them permission to Edit Any relationships, but does grant permission to Create and Own and View All on relationships.
 Can User A successfully merge these relationships?

 When you have the Relationship Awareness module, PrecisionLender uses a unique identifier from your bank’s core system--a taxpayer ID for example--to create each relationship.
 However, just because an entity stands separately in a legal respect doesn't mean that your lender thinks of it separately from its related owners and entities.
 PrecisionLender can mirror how your lenders think about and manage their customer relationships, which is why PrecisionLender permits the merging of relationships.
 When relationships are merged, the “surviving” relationship chosen is the name under which all the merged relationship activity will be found and calculated Strategic Value is for all active loans and deposits under that Relationship.